10aded/Odin-Vulkan-GLFW-Rainbow-Triangle/README.md

 which in particular (by default) prints out information throughout the setup process.

-## Summary of first-time working with Vulkan
+## Summary of writing this program

 ![Screenshot](vulkan-meme.jpg "A meme illustrating the painful experience of drawing a triangle with Vulkan.")